 Cozy are software developers that both make bingo games and manage bingo sites.
 The Cozy Games bingo network has a very large number of sites and this has the advantage of centralising support while aslo creating larger communities and bigger jackpots than would be possible otherwise for smaller providers.
 Great network for choice and perfect for those that just want to play bingo.

 Relax Gaming are a relatively new entrant to the world of bingo gaming online, launching in 2015.
-The group have delivered a very professional and smooth range of games and products, primarily provided through the Unibet group that includes Maria and the prize named Bingo.com.
+The group have delivered a very professional and smooth range of games and products, primarily provided through the Unibet group that includes the prize named Bingo.com.
 This is a network that will grow with new brands coming on board and early adopters will be very happy indeed.

 Jumpman entered the market back in 2011 with a focus on providing different types of bonuses, websites and games.
 Games are run on two networks, the 15 Network and the newer Wheel of Slots network.
 The provider powers over 30 different bingo sites and have become a big player in a relatively short space of time.
 The Guernsey based company have lots of free and social games.